OpenMS/pyopenms-docs/docs/source/mzml_files.rst

 raw binary data to 64-bit floating point values.
 Note that ``<%sd`` is used for 64 bit data and ``<%sf`` for 32 bit data.

-Alternatively, we could also use :term:`pyOpenMS` to decode the same data:
+Alternatively, we could also use pyOpenMS to decode the same data:

 .. code-block:: python
     :linenos: